-- > ensuring that that the Local Offer is up to date. - > ensuring that appropriate provision is made for children with SEND. - > reporting to governors on the effectiveness of the SEND provision in school. - > supporting the SENCo and working together. - > meeting with the SENCo on a termly basis to ensure the provision for children with SEND is effective.
+- > ensuring that that the Local Offer is up to date. - > ensuring that appropriate provision is made for children with SEND. - reporting to Local Governing Board on the effectiveness of the SEND provision in school. - > supporting the SENCo and working together. - > meeting with the SENCo on a termly basis to ensure the provision for children with SEND is effective. - > questioning and challenging the SENCo and Senior Leadership team to ensure SEN provision matches the needs of the children and expectations of parents.

-Our Inclusion Manager - Mrs May Severn
+Our Family Inclusion & Safeguarding Manager - Mrs May Severn